-Curry Stone Collaborative Managing Director Sandhya Naidu Janardhan speaks on designing with empathy at the 2019 Fortune Brainstorm Design conference in Singapore.
+Curry Stone Design Collaborative Managing Director Sandhya Naidu Janardhan speaks on designing with empathy at the 2019 Fortune Brainstorm Design conference in Singapore.

 THIS ARTICLE WAS ORIGINALLY PUBLISHED ON FORTUNE.COM